codeandfury/developer.onsip.com/content/WebAPI/Organizations.md

 `SessionId` | [Authenticated Session](../Authentication/#session-create) identifier.
 `OrganizationId` | A positive integer which references a unique Organization.
 `OldDomain` | The old domain.
 `NewDomain` | The domain that is being migrated too.
-This new domain must already exist.
+This new domain must have a SRV record associated with it.

 ### Response Format